derekburgess/jaws/README.md

 ## Prerequisites and initial setup

+This part of the guide is assuming a clean install and mainly exists as a guide for myself when setting up new systems.

 ### CUDA Support

 If you plan on running local models against a NVIDIA GPU, you will need the CUDA Toolkit installed.
-You can configure an installer or guide using this link: https://developer.nvidia.com/cuda-downloads -- On Ubuntu, you can run:
+[You can configure an installer or guide here](https://developer.nvidia.com/cuda-downloads) -- On Ubuntu, if you installed the additional drivers for NVIDIA, you can run:

 `sudo apt install nvidia-cuda-toolkit`